addiks/einsicht/README.md

 adEdit – Minimalist SDI Text Editor / Mini-IDE
 ===================================
-This is a text-editor built for SDI (Single Document Interface) operations, made to be used with modern window-managers that allow for effecient management of many SDI windows.
+This is a text-editor built for SDI (Single Document Interface) operations, made to be used with modern window-managers that allow for efficient management of many SDI windows.

 ## Implementation